 \section{Gravitational Radiation with Negative Cosmological Constant and Boundary Hydrodynamics}

-Because the conformal boundary of AdS is timelike, defining outgoing gravitational radiation in AlAdS spacetimes is notoriously subtle.
+Because the conformal boundary of AdS is timelike, defining outgoing gravitational radiation in asymptotically locally AdS (AlAdS) spacetimes is notoriously subtle.
 The AdS/CFT correspondence further enforces Dirichlet boundary conditions on the boundary metric’s conformal class, rendering the boundary reflective and preventing energy leakage to timelike infinity.
 Even so, the Penrose-Rindler prescription \cite{Penrose:1986ca} can still be employed: one studies the parallel transport of a tetrad along null geodesics reaching the boundary and checks that it becomes misaligned with ingoing boundary waves (see \cite{Podolsky:2003gm} for an example).
-In a series of papers \cite{Fernandez-Alvarez:2019kdd, Fernandez-Alvarez:2020hsv, Fernandez-Alvarez:2024bkf, Fernandez-Alvarez:2025qqx}, FS have propose a different gauge-invariant approach to understand gravitational radiation with negative cosmological constant, based on conformal geometry.
+In a series of papers \cite{Fernandez-Alvarez:2019kdd, Fernandez-Alvarez:2020hsv, Fernandez-Alvarez:2024bkf, Fernandez-Alvarez:2025qqx}, FS have proposed a different gauge-invariant approach to understand gravitational radiation with negative cosmological constant, based on conformal geometry.
 A key object of the method is the Bel-Robinson tensor \cite{Bel1, Robinson:1997}

 with $W^\mu{}_{\nu\rho\lambda}$ the Weyl tensor and the star denoting Hodge dualization, which can be seen as the gravitational analogue of the electromagnetic stress tensor as it is covariantly conserved, has the correct symmetries, and measures tidal forces at the boundary.
-Then, due to the fast decay of the Bel-Robinson tensor, FS conformally compactify the spacetime and compute the tensor on the unphysical space $\hat{g}=\Omega^2 g$~.
+Then, due to the fast decay of the Bel-Robinson tensor, FS conformally compactify the spacetime and compute the tensor on the unphysical spacetime $\hat{g}=\Omega^2 g$.
 Then, following the example of electromagnetism, one can construct the analogue of the Poynting vector that measures the flux of tidal energy at infinity.
-The criteria is equivalent to the presence of a Bondi news tensor in the case of $\Lambda = 0$ and can be straightforwardly extended to the case of $\Lambda > 0$~, where one finds that the electric and magnetic part of the Weyl tensors must be simultaneously diagonalizable.
-In the case of negative cosmological constant, which we parametrize by $\Lambda = -3\upkappa^2$~, the boundary is a Lorentzian manifold, then, there is no unique nonspace vector at the boundary.
-Nonetheless, one can use any $\hat{v}$ satisfying $\hat{n}(\hat{v}) = -1$~, with $\hat{n}^\mu$ the unit normal to the boundary, such that the gravitational radiation critera is given by
+The criterion is equivalent to the presence of a Bondi news tensor in the case of $\Lambda = 0$ and can be straightforwardly extended to the case of $\Lambda > 0$~, where one finds that the electric and magnetic part of the Weyl tensor must be simultaneously diagonalizable.
+In the case of negative cosmological constant, which we parametrize by $\Lambda = -3\upkappa^2$~, the boundary is a Lorentzian manifold,; therefore, there is no unique non-spacelike vector at the boundary.
+Nonetheless, one can use any $\hat{v}$ satisfying $\hat{n}(\hat{v}) = -1$~, with $\hat{n}^\mu$ the unit normal to the boundary, such that the gravitational radiation criteria is given by

 with